microsoft/playwright-python/README.md

 playwright install
 ```

 This installs Playwright and browser binaries for Chromium, Firefox and WebKit with the conda package manager.
-Playwright requires conda environment with Python 3.7+.
+Playwright requires a conda environment with Python 3.7+.

 #### Record and generate code